 - For further information on bathroom installation or new bathroom costs please see our helpful guides.

 - It may be easier to build an extension for your new bathroom than to simply move it to an existing room.
 Our guide to house extension costs can help with your decision.
-The average bathroom extension cost is £1,950 per m2 + £3,750 added to the total cost.
-This price will be in addition to the cost of moving a bathroom upstairs.
+The average bathroom extension cost is £2,850 per m2.

 Can I move a bathroom myself?

 It is certainly possible to move a bathroom yourself, although it is not recommended that anyone without the proper experience and skill level attempt this.
 There are a lot of intricate electrical, plumbing and building works involved, which are usually better left to a skilled tradesperson.

 Moving a bathroom is a complex job that will need work by multiple tradespeople, including plumbers, electricians, tilers and general builders.
 There are also bathroom companies that can do all the work, but you should prepare to pay a slight premium for the service.